Crate Training | Go Into Your Crate and Stay Quietly

 You might ask, "What if I come home (or my neighbor comes over) for say, a half hour to take the pup out for a potty break, activity/play session, and drink of water?
 Can he then go back in the crate for another 2-3 hours?

 Well, now you're filling up your pup's daytime life with crate time.
 How boring is that?
 And how much companionship are you able to offer?
-An hour after supper and a few more hours on the weekend?
-Sociable animals like dogs shouldn't be kept isolated in a small space for so much time with only a quick visit at lunchtime.
+An hour after supper?
+Sociable animals like dogs shouldn't be kept isolated in a small space for hours with only a quick visit at lunchtime.

-In my opinion, dogs and gone-all-day workers are a poor combination.
+In my experience, dogs and gone-all-day workers are a poor combination.
 It's much better for the latter folks to choose a cat, not a dog.
-Better for those folks, and certainly much better for the dog!

 However, if you work all day and already have your pup and he is either young or has behavior issues such as barking or destructive chewing....